-- Drink ideas: Sweet tea, lemonade, and a bowl of the bride’s favorite cocktail mixed ahead of time, which drinks can be ladled out of.
+- Drink ideas: Sweet tea, lemonade, and a bowl of their favorite cocktail mixed ahead of time, which drinks can be ladled out of.

-If your friend loves to cook, use this bridal shower theme as a chance to not only elevate her skillset to Michelin Star status, but to also have some hands-on fun!
+If your friend loves to cook, use this theme!
 Plan a recipe the guests can all work to complete at the get-together.
-Have guests bring recipe cards for the bride-to-be and put them in her new recipe box upon arrival.
-Adorn her with a chef’s hat and an apron as she greets her guests.
+Have guests bring recipe cards and put them in a new recipe box upon arrival.
+Adorned with a chef’s hat and an apron, they will greet guests as they enter.
 If possible, encourage guests to purchase kitchen-specific registry items as gifts if they’re going to bring something to stick with the theme.

 - Decor ideas: Use cookbooks as centerpieces, or common kitchen items such as cheese graters and mixing bowls full of floating flowers.

 - Food ideas: Italian recipes can be perfect for making together as a group.
 Roll out and cut pasta, fold ravioli, or construct homemade pizzas from scratch.
 One group can even be in charge of preparing the salad.
 It only seems fitting to sip on some Italian wines during the process too!

 - Favor ideas: Cooking themed favors such as whisks or dish towels will make for practical parting gifts.
 You can tie a raffia or twine bow around them with a label that says “thank you!”